ytjohn/resume/johnhogenmiller.md

 ## Employment History

+### Penn State University Outreach, State College, PA
+**DevOps Engineer  - 2013 to present

-### Name withheld, Sterling, VA
+### NTT America, Sterling, VA
-**Senior Linux Administrator - 2007 to Present**
+**Senior Linux Administrator - 2007 to 2013

-Performed customer care and Linux/Solaris system administration for a co-location/dedicated Fortune 500 company.
+Performed solution delivery and Linux/Solaris system administration for a co-location/dedicated Fortune 500 company.
 Responsible for maintaining and coordinating maintenance in multiple data-centers.

+- Designed and implemented Puppet environments for both internal and customer application stacks.
 - Install and configures software requested by customers.
 - Acts in a supervisory capacity for shift, overseeing workload distribution, quality, and timely escalations.
 - Works with management to develop and refine division wide processes, procedures, and technical documentation.